Creating UX Consistency for Faster Product Teams

 Key Observations

-1. UI inconsistencies across screens increased cognitive load for users and slowed design and engineering workflows.
+1. UI inconsistencies across screens increased cognitive load and made the product feel less cohesive.

 Inferences